Crashsolver/examtools-docs/content/docs/cve/Zoom.md

 Many teams run small exam sessions of half-a-dozen VEs and candidates, dealing sequentially with one candidate at a time.
 This is the simplest way to use Zoom and is **highly recommended** for new teams to start out with.
-Even this _single-room_ mode of operation has a lot of moving parts that you'll need to master in order to run a successful VE session.
+Even this _single-room_ mode of operation has a lot of moving parts that you will need to master in order to run a successful VE session.

 This model of Zoom usage includes a main room that all VEs and the currently active candidate are in, as well as a waiting room for candidates who are "on deck" for their exam.
 All VE introductions, candidate pre-checking, running the test, etc. are done in the main